MrTortoise/MrTortoise.github.io/_posts/2022-04-04-coupling-and-cohesion.md

 The more complected a system is the more of a hairball it is.
 But also the more parts effect other parts which makes it dramatically harder to reason about and be correct in our expectations.

+Simplicity requires that seperate parts of a system be as independant as possible.
+By not coupling these parts together we create firebreaks that limit the impact of change.
+However we also have to consider the cognitive cost of introducing abstractions.
+A lot of software developers practise [Dont Repeat Yourself](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and a wierd form of [Single Responsability Principle](https://en.wikipedia.org/wiki/Single-responsibility_principle) that cause a lot of harm.
+For instance the first 2 paragraphs in the SRP link contradict themselves.
+Is says Robert Martin made up the term and defined it in the second paragraph but only after proposing the common misunderstanding first.
+The danger is taking heuristics like these and blindly applying them.
+It is very possible (and common) for 2 pieces of code to be almost identical but have different owners.
+When you apply do not repeat yourself and extract them then you have invented work to do this, you have complected 2 parts of the system together.
+As a result changing the common for one breaks the other because these 2 pieces have seperate owners and so change in both will happen at different times for different reasons.
+Applying do not repeat yourself here is not good - it is overzealous and increases complexity despite apparently increasing cohesion and lowering coupling.
+The common statement is insufficient as it is incoherent to the overly simplistic view people take.

 We want to really understand the predictability of systems because that allows us to know whether we have a system that we can test against reality and when we do test it what we expect to happen.
 In businesses we call this making money, in product it is knowing your customer, in code it is getting the bloody thing to firstly compile and secondly do what we want.
 These are 2 fundemental concepts because everything is an information model and these concepts are descriptors of it.

-These are 2 concepts that work together in 2 very interesting and useful dimensions.

 ## Information Model and Context